 You can also trigger namespace root detection by choosing on the main menu.
 The Directories dialog box that opens, shows the folders under the project root folder with the project root folder marked as Source, which means that it is the root for all the namespaces in it.
 Accept the settings by clicking OK or configure the namespace root manually as described below.
 Learn more about marking folders in Configuring Folders Within a Content Root.

-- Open the Settings / Preferences Dialog by choosing for Windows and Linux or for OS X, and click Directories under Project:<Project Name>.
+- Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for macOS, and click Directories under Project:<Project Name>.

 It is perfectly fine to configure multiple source roots: PhpStorm will treat each of those as a namespace root and provide namespace hints for files underneath them.
 For example every subfolder of a vendor folder can be marked as a namespace root.
 In the example below, we have two namespace roots: one for the actual application and one for a vendor folder: